 1. San Ysidro Land Port of Entry

-This is the biggest, most accessible port of entry, and is the one that most visitors will use if they opt to visit Tijuana for a day.
-If you don’t have a car, the trolley system makes this by far the best option for quick access to the border.
+This is the biggest, most accessible crossing in the region, and is the one that most visitors will use if they opt to visit Tijuana for a day.
+In fact, if you don’t have a car, the trolley system makes this by far the best option for a quick trip to the border.

-The busiest of entry points, the wait time may be longer, but it is more ‘on the way’ as you travel between both cities and their downtown spaces.
+The busiest of entry points, the wait time may be longer, but is more ‘on the way’ as you travel between both cities and their downtown spaces.
 It is the furthest Tijuana border crossing to the west and tends to be a hub for both pedestrians and drivers in the community.

 2. Otay Mesa Border Crossing

 Otay Mesa border crossing, on the other hand, is much faster to cross.
-Its located east of the San Ysidro ports, which makes it less convenient for anyone looking to pass between central San Diego and Tijuana regions.
+It is located east of the San Ysidro ports, which makes it less convenient for anyone looking to pass between central San Diego and Tijuana regions.

-Entering Mexico from the United States side of the border is done via the I-5 or I-805.
-Though it's faster to cross, it is much more difficult to access from the Tijuana side.
+Entering Mexico from the United States side of the border is done via the I-5 or I-805, and, though it's faster to cross, it is much more difficult to access from the Tijuana side.

 3. CBX (Tijuana Airport) Border Crossing

-The CBX, Cross Border Xpress, is the 3rd crossing point between San Diego and Tijuana, and services only travelers that hold boarding passes through the Tijuana International Airport, along with their identification.
+The CBX, Cross Border Xpress, is the 3rd crossing point between San Diego and Tijuana, and services only travelers who hold boarding passes through the Tijuana International Airport, along with their identification.